yuanditang/Trip-Recommender-Application/README.md

 Here’s your project directory structure in Markdown format for direct inclusion in your README.md file, complete with code block formatting and descriptive comments:

 ## 📁 Project Directory Structure
+Here’s your project directory structure in Markdown format for direct inclusion in your README.md file, complete with code block formatting and descriptive comments:

+## 📁 Project Directory Structure

 trip-recommender/
 │